 Professor, GI Medical Oncology

 We offer a fully integrated, three-year hematology and medical oncology program.
 The first 18 months of training incorporates 12 months of clinical rotation, which includes both solid tumors and hematologic malignancies with 6 months of benign hematology.
 The ACGME core competencies and milestones are achieved through a required set of rotations, a didactic curriculum and elective rotations designed to broaden the base of knowledge.

-Educational tracks have been developed for clarifying the expected clinical and research expectations of each fellow.
+In addition to the common curricular elements required of all fellows, the program has developed educational tracks to hone the clinical and research outcomes of each fellow.
 All fellows must declare a training track at the beginning of their second year.
-There are common elements which apply to all tracks:

 Following fellowship training, fellows may compete for entry into the Division of Cancer Medicine Advanced Scholar Program.
 This program provides for 100% protected time to concentrate their efforts intensively in an area of investigation and practice started in the fellowship program.
 Completion of the Advanced Scholar Program positions each scholar for success in a tenure-track position in academic medicine.